eirinikos/javascript-snacks/anagrams/anagrams-server.md

 We'll also need to consider:
 * allowing the user to request anagrams for a list of strings (not just one)
+* implementing a character limit for the source string submitted by the user
-* error handling for invalid user input
+* implementing validation for the optional params submitted by the user